BlakeMcD/grid-owl/README.md

 # Not much to see here

-Run 'npm start' to fire this up!
+- Run 'npm start' to fire this up!
+- Not mobile compatible